-Connecting Two PCBs With a Bus: Do Not Pass When Flashing Yellow
+How to Connect Two PCB Boards With a Bus: Do Not Pass When Flashing Yellow

 During my school days, my favorite time of the day was when the bell rang and we were free to go home.
 While waiting for my school bus, I spent time messing around with my friends and would be so engrossed in playing that I’d occasionally miss my bus.

-No man is an island and neither are your electronic designs.
-When you’re involved in designing advanced systems like an industrial controller or alarm controllers, your PCB needs to interface with external components like an LCD or a memory expansion board.
+No man is an island and neither is your electronic designs.
+When you’re involved in designing advanced systems like industrial controllers or alarm controllers, your PCB needs to interface with external components like an LCD or a memory expansion board.
 In the strictest sense, a bus provides the necessary communication pathway for digital data in such cases.

-Communications interfaces like Universal Serial Bus (USB), RS-232 and Controller Area Network (CAN) are digital buses commonly encountered in design.
+Communications interfaces like Universal Serial Bus (USB), RS-232, and Controller Area Networks (CAN) are digital buses commonly encountered in design.
 Besides these, there are memory buses that connect a microcontroller to various memory chips.
-Some buses carry data at very high speeds.
+Some bus PCB cable connections carry data at very high speeds.

 Along with these standard buses, you may encounter custom data buses during design.
 This can occur, for instance, when you have to connect two or more PCBs together to ensure they are all communicating with each other.
 This usually happens in controllers where the microcontroller is designed on a separate board or a design variation is achieved by swapping one of the PCBs.

-Connecting two PCB involves more than just plugging them together with a random cable.
+So how to connect two PCBs together?
+Connecting PCBs involves more than just plugging them together with a random cable.
 Besides ensuring the interconnection is not susceptible to electromagnetic interference (EMI), you need to make the PCBs easy to assemble and install.
 Here are some helpful tips to minimize issues when connecting PCBs: